digas99/sio-project-1/README.md

 ### About

-This web app represents an administration area (user-friendly back-office) of a news blog, where administrators can publish, edit and delete news.
+This web app represents an administration area (user-friendly back-office) of a news blog, where administrators can manage the news posted on the blog.

+### Setup

 To setup the app, first make sure to have [Docker](https://www.docker.com/) running on your machine. [[How to here]](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)